Geodesic dome: Dome homes

 Buckminster Fuller's own home, undergoing restoration after deterioration.

 Fuller hoped that the geodesic dome would help address the postwar housing crisis.
 This was consistent with his prior hopes for both versions of the Dymaxion House.

 Residential geodesic domes have been less successful than those used for working and/or entertainment, largely because of their complexity and consequent greater construction costs.
 Professional experienced dome contractors, while hard to find, do exist, and can eliminate much of the cost overruns associated with false starts and incorrect estimates.

 Fuller himself lived in a geodesic dome in Carbondale, Illinois, at the corner of Forest Ave and Cherry St.

 Fuller thought of residential domes as air-deliverable products manufactured by an aerospace-like industry.
 Fuller's own dome home still exists, the R. Buckminster Fuller and Anne Hewlett Dome Home, and a group called RBF Dome NFP is attempting to restore the dome and have it registered as a National Historic Landmark.
 It is on the National Register of Historic Places.

 In 1986, a patent for a dome construction technique involving polystyrene triangles laminated to reinforced concrete on the outside, and wallboard on the inside was awarded to American Ingenuity of Rockledge, Florida.
 The construction technique allows the domes to be prefabricated in kit form and erected by a homeowner.
 This method makes the seams into the strongest part of the structure, where the seams and especially the hubs in most wooden-framed domes are the weakest point in the structure.
 It also has the advantage of being watertight.

 Other examples have been built in Europe.
 In 2012, an aluminium and glass dome was used as a dome cover to an eco home in Norway and in 2013 a glass and wood clad dome home was built in Austria.

-In Chile, examples of geodesic domes are being readily adopted for hotel accommodations either as tented style geodesic domes or glass-covered domes.
-Examples: EcoCamp Patagonia, Chile; and Elqui Domos, Chile.